tomasferrarisenda/backstage/README.md

 I've installed it without events support.
 Updates to the catalog will rely on periodic scanning rather than real-time updates.

-You can check the configuration in the [app-config.yaml](/backstage/my-backstage/app-config.yaml) and [app-config.production.yaml](/backstage/my-backstage/app-config.production.yaml) files under catalog.providers.github.
+You can check the automatic discovery configuration under catalog.providers.github in the [app-config.yaml](/backstage/my-backstage/app-config.yaml) and [app-config.production.yaml](/backstage/my-backstage/app-config.production.yaml) files.

-**IMPORTANT**: We use [app-config.yaml](/backstage/my-backstage/app-config.yaml) for local testing (when we run `yarn dev`) and [app-config.production.yaml](/backstage/my-backstage/app-config.production.yaml) when deploying to Minikube.
+**IMPORTANT**: We use [app-config.yaml](/backstage/my-backstage/app-config.yaml) for local testing (when running `yarn dev`) and [app-config.production.yaml](/backstage/my-backstage/app-config.production.yaml) when deploying to Minikube.

 </br>